 The Company's access to its Canadian properties is dependent on climate and weather conditions.
-The Brabant property in Saskatchewan is accessible most of the year except during the fall spring thaw (4-5 weeks).
+The Brabant property in Saskatchewan is accessible all year round.
 Typically, properties in Ontario are generally accessible all year round.
 Access to the Kasagiminnis and Dorothy-Dobie properties is by floatplane or helicopter.
 All projects in Québec can be accessed from January to September as weather limits the activities during other times of the year.
-The Company's access to projects in Africa is available all year long.
-Typical weather in Africa is comprised of two dry seasons (June to August and December to January) and two wet seasons (February to May and September to November).